hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### When should I use an `FOView` or an `FOObject`?

 For giant, immovable stuff like planets, don't use `FOObject` or `FOView`.
 This way they will exist in all stacked scenes, so that all players can view them and interact with them.
+Consider anchoring them in space with an `FOAnchor` to ensure they don't lose precision.

 The general rule is to use an `FOObject` for any NetworkObjects which: